 Expiration or Termination of the Membership Agreement.
 Termination or expiration of the Member’s membership agreement will result in loss of good standing and loss of membership in the Corporation, although the Member may choose to re-apply for membership at a future date without prejudice.

 Change in Control of the Member.
-A change in control of a Member through acquisition by another Member of the Corporation will result in loss of good standing and loss of membership in the Corporation.
+A change in control of a Member through acquisition by another Member of the Corporation will result in loss of good standing and loss of membership in the Corporation for the acquired Member.
 The membership of the acquiring Member is not affected.
-In the case of a merger between two Members, only one membership survives.
+In the case of a merger between two Members, only the membership of the Member that survives the merger will continue.
 This term does not otherwise limit the ability of a Member to assign its membership interest in connection with an acquisition, merger, or other change in control of the Member.

 Board-Initiated Member Termination or Suspension.
 The Corporation may terminate a Member’s membership or suspend a Member’s good standing if the Board determines that such Member’s membership is detrimental to the Corporation, contrary to the goals or objectives of the OFA, is in violation of applicable law or as otherwise set forth in the Membership Agreement or member policy adopted by the Board.
 The Chair may act to temporarily suspend a Member, effective immediately, until the following meeting of the Board, if the Chair reasonably believes that inaction may expose the Corporation to significant legal liability.
 Provisions for a Board-initiated Member Termination or Suspension are given in Section 3.